Vehicle registration plates of Singapore

 License plates affixed on private and some light goods vehicles in Singapore usually have license plate frames provided by the dealership.

-Vehicles owned by some car-sharing or taxi companies features plate frames with the company's name.
+Vehicles from car-sharing or taxi operators may have plate frames with the company's name.

 Vehicle registration plates in Singapore are administered and issued by the Land Transport Authority.
 All vehicles in Singapore are required to display front and back plates bearing its registration number.

-Purchasers of vehicles have the option to bid for a vehicle registration number, retain a registration number from an existing vehicle or get a vehicle registration number automatically assigned on the day of the vehicle's registration.
+Purchasers of vehicles and current vehicle owners have the option to bid for a vehicle registration number, retain a registration number from an existing vehicle or get an automatically assigned vehicle registration number on the day of the vehicle's registration.

-Vehicle registration numbers can be retained on new or old vehicles owned by the same person, with a validity of 1 year or with extensions of 6 months thereafter.
-Vehicle owners are also able to replace and bid for a new registration number for existing vehicles with proper documentations and fees paid for bidding or number retention.
+Vehicle registration numbers can be retained on new or old vehicles owned by the same person, with a validity of 1 year and with extensions of 6 months thereafter, with proper documentations and fees paid for bidding or number retention.

+Formats

+The following are examples of the formats currently used on commonly seen vehicle types;